-Sudan Agro-Minerals Project
+Sudan Agrominerals Project

-A 2013 trip to the Red Sea concession has confirmed the presence of gypsum exposed at surface and work is currently underway to further delineate the extent and thickness of the formation.
-The next stage of fieldwork will be to confirm the existence, grade and mineralogy of any potash at surface within the concession area.
-A recent application was made to extend the Red Sea concession in order to include additional areas of interest.
+Located 200km north of Port Sudan on the Red Sea coast, the concession forms part of the extensive Red Sea rift system, known to host economic evaporite potash formations such as the Colluli Deposit of Eritrea†.
+Historic oil well data from a borehole drilled 12km south of the concession indicates potassium-rich salt (“potash”) horizons at depth.
+Preliminary interpretation of this data indicates that the salt horizons are likely to project to surface within the Red Sea concession.
+A 2013 trip to the area has also confirmed the presence of gypsum exposed at surface and work is currently underway to further delineate the extent and thickness of the formation.
+The next stage of fieldwork will be to confirm the existence, grade and mineralogy of any potash mineralisation at surface within the concession area.
+A recent application was made to extend the Red Sea concession in order to include additional areas of interest identified during field work.

 Fill out your full name and email address, then click send in order for you to be removed from Regency Mines's emailing list.